Top Ten Art Therapy Visual Journaling Prompts

 Here are a few basic guidelines for visual journaling:

-Safety First.
-There is an automatic mantra that “a visual journal is safe place to express your feelings and experiences.”
+- Safety First.
+There is an automatic mantra that a visual journal is a "safe place to express your feelings and experiences.”
 This is not necessarily true in all cases.
 We often are inclined to place our deepest, most tender experiences in journals of any kind.
-I always advise my clients who take up the practice to consider keeping their journals in a safe place if writing about traumatic events, losses or interpersonal problems.
+I always advise my clients who take up the practice to consider keeping their journals in a safe place if writing about traumatic events, losses, or interpersonal problems.
 And with my youngest clients, I encourage children I see in therapy to leave their journals with me for safekeeping between sessions especially if they are in danger of domestic violence or abuse.

-This is a shortlist of guidelines, with one more post to come-- the altered book as a visual journaling practice.
-According to art therapist and former National Institutes of Health researcher Harriet Wadeson, an altered book is form of journaling practice for exploring an altered life.
+This is a short list of guidelines, with one more post to come—the altered book as a visual journaling practice.
+According to art therapist and former National Institutes of Health researcher Harriet Wadeson, an altered book is a form of journaling practice for exploring an altered life.
 Like all visual journaling, it is a powerful way to tell your story as well as re-story the dominant narratives of your life.

 Follow Planet Art Therapy Twitter at https://twitter.com/arttherapynews